alan-turing-institute/data-safe-haven/processes/provider-overview.md

 It is a central premise of our model that any output data is classified as a new work package, separate from the work package that it is derived from.

-This is the case whether the output data is for publication (which should only be from a Tier 1 or Tier 0 Environment) or will be analysed in a new Environment.
+This is the case whether the output data is for publication (in which case the output data should be Tier 1 or Tier 0) or will be analysed in a new Environment.

 As a convenience, if derived data resulting from analysis is in a form which has been agreed with Dataset Provider Representatives at the initial classification stage – for example, a summary statistic which was the intended output for analysis of a sensitive dataset – then this re-classification may be pre-approved.

 We recommend that, whenever data egress is conducted with the intent of establishing a new environment for further research, a Referee is consulted to ensure balance.

-In all cases, classification of a work package at the point of egress should be done with all parties fully aware of the analytical processes which created the derived data from the initial work package – and these should be fully reproducible.
+In all cases, classification of a work package at the point of egress should be done with all parties fully aware of the analytical processes which created the derived data from the initial work package.
+These processes should be well documented and ideally fully reproducible (e.g. as code that can be run to regenerate the exact output data from the input data).

-In most cases, this will necessitate an executable script describing, in code, the processes used.
-This script should be written by a project member placed on thee software volume or home volume, and run so that the derived dataset is placed on the Output Volume.

 Data sharing agreement
 ----------------------------------------------------------------